KnpLabs/KnpUserBundle/Resources/doc/index.rst

 The ``Resources/config/validation.xml`` file contains definitions for custom validator rules for various classes.
-The rules defined by FOSUserBundle are all in a validation group so you can choose not to use them.
+The rules defined by FOSUserBundle are all in validation groups so you can choose not to use them.

 Emails
 ------